guardian/gha-scala-library-release-workflow/docs/making-a-release.md

 maven central when trying to do the compatibility check.

 If it's due to a failed release or a new artifact e.g. first scala 3 version:
-1. update the version.sbt manually to be a suitable SNAPSHOT version (usually a major version)
+1. Update the `version.sbt` manually to be a suitable SNAPSHOT version (usually a major version).
-1. comment out the version check in the build.sbt
+1. Comment out or delete the `releaseVersion` key that's derived from a version compatibility check in the `build.sbt` file.
+It will likely look something like this: `releaseVersion := ReleaseVersion.fromAggregatedAssessedCompatibilityWithLatestRelease().value`.
+Some [examples](https://github.com/guardian/gha-scala-library-release-workflow/issues/33).
-1. run the release action again
+1. Run the release action again.
-1. add the version check back in to the build.sbt
+1. Add the `releaseVersion` key back in to the `build.sbt` file, possibly just by reverting the PR created in step 2.